rxwei/swift-evolution/proposals/0000-differentiable-programming.md

-The synthesized implementation of `Differentiable` protocol requirements already excludes stored properties that are not differentiable variables, such as stored properties that do not conform to `Differentiable` and `let` properties that do not have a non-mutating `move(along:)`.
+The synthesized implementation of `Differentiable` protocol requirements already excludes stored properties that are not differentiable variables, such as stored properties that do not conform to `Differentiable` and `let` properties that do not have a non-mutating `move(by:)`.
 In addition to this behavior, we also introduce a `@noDerivative` declaration attribute, which can be attached to properties that the programmer does not wish to include in the synthesized `Differentiable` protocol requirement implementation.